 It seems like stress and the modern way of living go hand in hand.
 But could stress be one of the factors that might cause a fatty liver?
-Could it prevent you from reversing your own?
+And could it prevent you from reversing your own?

 Based on my personal experience and countless hours spent researching this topic, I can say I have the answer.
 And before I go in depth with it, let me just start with the conclusion, because it is really important.

-I also believe that high stress levels were one of the direct or indirect causes of my fatty liver (and other health problems too) and dealing with it played an important role in reversing my condition and getting back on track.
+I also believe that my high stress levels were one of the direct or indirect causes of my fatty liver (and other health problems too) and dealing with it played an important role in reversing my condition and getting back on track.

-In this article (which will probably be a bit long), I will tell you my personal story and I’m sure many will be able to relate, but also find an answer to deal with their problems.
+In this article (which will probably very long and personal), I will tell you my story and I’m sure many will be able to relate, but also find an answer to deal with their problems.

 What is stress?

 In general, medical terms, stress is the body’s way of responding to pressure.
-While it is something natural and can be useful in some specific situations, the modern man (and woman) seem to be under constant pressure and always stressed out.
+While it is something natural and can be useful in some specific situations, the modern human seem to be under constant pressure and always stressed out.

 Being long term under this pressure, we can experience mental problems, feel overwhelmed, unable to cope, tired and/or cranky.
 As it advances, we’ll be anxious, sad without reason and even depressed.

-Stress is indeed a tough beast to fight, especially since dealing with it usually means removing the source of stress: which, in many cases, is very difficult.
+Stress is indeed a tough beast to fight against, especially since dealing with it usually means removing the source of stress: which, in many cases, is very difficult.

 Before getting to my personal story and how I managed to deal with stress, we’ll discuss the more “technical” aspect – in case that’s what you came here for and nothing else.

-My personal experience (more on this below) makes me believe that there is a connection between high stress levels and liver problems – a fatty liver, in this case.
+My personal experience (more on this below) makes me believe that there is a direct connection between high stress levels and liver problems – a fatty liver disease, in this case.

 But there is scientific data that draws the same conclusion.
 In the past several years, many studies were made in an attempt to find out if there’s any correlation between stress and the health of our liver.